 Don’t assume that just because you put that you were a teacher in your home country that the hiring manager understands what your job entailed.
 Yes, the basic foundation of teaching is generally applicable worldwide.
-However, there are many different teaching curricula and different types of teacher qualifications even within the same country.
-Therefore, it is best for you to spell this out clearly on your resume or CV.
+However, there are many different teaching curricula and different teacher qualifications even within the same country.
+Therefore, you should spell this out clearly on your resume or CV.

 For instance, all of your experience may be in the U.S. so you assume that the hiring manager knows that your experience is in American-style teaching curriculum.
 However, there are international schools in the U.S. and the names of the schools are not always indicative of the type of curricula that is taught in the school.
 Therefore, it is incumbent upon you to note what type of curriculum you have experience with in order to advance your chances of being hiring.

-Another important factor is breadth of information.
+Another important factor is the breadth of information.
 You need to include additional information about where you worked or gained your education and credentials on your resume.
-It is very important to include the country information on your CV even if all of your education and experience is from the same country.
+It is essential to include the country information on your CV even if your education and experience are from the same country.

 Everyone is not familiar with the cities and states in your home country – this includes the U.S. Thus, stating you worked in Omaha, Nebraska doesn’t tell a hiring manager from Victoria, Seychelles much about your international experience even if you list your nationality as American on your resume.
-Including country information gives the employer context in relation to your level of international experience.
+Including country information gives the employer context about your level of international experience.

 Few hiring managers or committees are going to take the effort to interview you if the information you provide on your resume is not clear or detailed enough.
 It is not uncommon for hiring managers to receive hundreds of applications for one post seeking multiple candidates.
 So the resumes that are clear and have depth of information will usually get shortlisted first.